markjnkim/intro-vue/lesson_plan.md

     `v-on:keyup.enter`

 Make sure students understand the availability of other events as well like `keyup` and `mouseover`
+* Comment on the readability of the code compared to jQuery.

 * Call on students to answer the following questions one at time, filling in gaps in their explanations as necessary: